mortezaadi/bigdecimal-utils/README.md

 the code above try to check condition "balance < amount && amount >= minAmount".
 You definitely spotted the problem.
 But how to solve this?

-How I Solve the Problem?
+How I Solve the Problem
 ------------------------
 BigDecimalUtils is a simple library to make comparing BigDecimal more readable and less error prone. see the same comparison rewritten with this library